hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update scripts with new general functions (i.e. assert_window_title)
 - [ ] Update the record function to set the reception number rather than return it
 - [ ] Add Book / Page search option to the 'search' script & forward
+- [ ] Create a new 'tiger' directory inside the 'engines' directory
+- [ ] Update all scripts to work with the 'Project' and 'Abstract' classes

 #### Rattlesnake To Do